OpenRefine/OpenRefine/GOVERNANCE.md

 - Advertising and advocating for the project
 - Informing developers of the strengths and weaknesses of the tool through the [user discussion list](https://forum.openrefine.org/) or the [issue list](https://github.com/OpenRefine/OpenRefine/issues?state=open)
 - Providing moral support (a ‘thank you’ goes a long way)
-- Writing tutorials to contextualize OpenRefine for your community
+- Writing tutorials to contextualize OpenRefine for specific communities

 How to become an OpenRefine user?
 [Download OpenRefine](http://openrefine.org/download.html) and start refining!